Octopus card: Outside Hong Kong

 In collaboration with China UnionPay, Octopus Cards Limited introduced Octopus card usage to two Fairwood restaurants in Shenzhen in August 2006.
 In 2008, five Café de Coral locations in Shenzhen also started accepting Octopus.
 Value cannot be reloaded to Octopus cards in Shenzhen, but the Automatic Add Value Service is available to automatically deduct money value from a customer's credit card to reload an Octopus card.
 The two Fairwood restaurants in Shenzhen that were enabled for Octopus card payments are located at Luohu Commercial City and Shenzhen railway station.
 Shenzhen became the first city outside Hong Kong in which Octopus cards may be accepted as payment.

 In Macau, the Octopus card was introduced in December 2006 when two Kentucky Fried Chicken restaurants in the territory adopted its usage as payment.
 Similar to its usage in Shenzhen, an Octopus card may not be reloaded in Macau, and the currency exchange rate between the Macanese pataca and the Hong Kong dollar when using an Octopus card is MOP1:HKD1.
 The two Kentucky Fried Chicken restaurants in Macau that adopted the Octopus card for payment are located at the Rua do Campo and the Sands Casino.

 Shenzhen Tong cards are now widely used in Shenzhen instead, and a combined Shenzhen Tong – Hong Kong Octopus card is available, called the Hu Tong Xing, with RMB & HKD in different purses.
 The Macau Pass is now widely used in Macau.

+Starting from 26 March 2024, Octopus card launched a new version, which can be used in mainland China and Macau through China T-Union.

 Balance enquiries, reloading and refunds

-Balance enquiry

-Enquiry machines are available in all MTR stations, and Octopus Service Points are in some MTR stations.
-Placing any Octopus product on these machines will display the current balance and a history of the last ten transactions.
-Card users may also check the balance and last 3 months' transactions on mobile with Octopus app.
-For some Octopus products, like the 20th Anniversary Special Edition, up to 40 transactions can be checked on the app.

-After each payment, the remaining value and cash deducted are also shown on the card reader as well as on the receipt.